HRI-EU/ToolBOSCore/doc/ToolBOSCore/Tools/BuildSystemTools/PkgInfo.md

 A pkgInfo.py file might be present in a package, both in VCS and/or in the SIT.

 * If such file exists within a source package (f.i. in VCS) it is used to configure the behavior of BST.py.
-  Thus it typically is handcrafted.
+Thus, it typically is handcrafted.

 * Each package installed in the SIT should have a pkgInfo.py file containing meta-information, such as location of VCS repository or current maintainer.
   These information are used e.g. by the CIA (aka Nightly Build) system.
   Such files are typically auto-generated at install time.

-> **Note**
+> **Note:**
 > A pkgInfo.py file may contain arbitrary Python code.
 > If necessary you could even import packages to calculate some values.

 ###  Recognized keywords

 The file is organized as key-value-pair assignments.
 However, you may use any code to do such assignments.
 At loading time the Python code gets evaluated and the following variables are searched:

 <table>